BluFedora/BinaryIO/README.md

 - `byteWriterViewFromVector` : Function for creating a buffer view from a standard vector.
 - `CFileBufferedByteReader`  : C File IByteReader implementation.

-[assetio/rel_ptr.hpp](include/assetio/rel_ptr.hpp): Contains a pointer type that stores the relative offset from itself to the pointer object for making memory mappable binary file formats.
+[assetio/rel_ptr.hpp](include/assetio/rel_ptr.hpp): Contains a pointer type that stores the relative offset from itself to the pointed object for making memory mappable binary file formats.

 - `rel_ptr<IntType, T>`                 : Class for the relative pointer.
 - `rel_array<CountIntType, RelPtrType>` : Class for an array that contains data relative to it's own address.